MichaelCampanella/campanella-foto/readme.txt

-This is a theme for blog.campanella.se

-Works with Gutenberg and supports wide & full alignments

-A lot of things like the logo and footer sidebar are hardcoded into the theme
+This is the WordPress theme for my website (blog.campanella.se).
+The theme is fully responsive and uses a Flexbox based card layout for the index, archive, category, and tags pages.
+Single pages are single column.
+The theme works will with Gutenberg.
+A lot of items like the logo are hardcoded into the theme as it is only used by me.